paslavskyit/shprd95-obs-scripts/README.md

 1. **Open OBS Studio**.
 2. Go to **Tools** > **Scripts**.
 3. Click **+** to add a new script.
-4. Select `death_counter.lua` from the Scripts folder.
+4. Select `tarasavg_death_counter.lua` from the Scripts folder.
 5. Set up the source selection, prefix, and file path in the script properties.

 ### 5. Configure Hotkeys

 1. In OBS, go to **File** > **Settings** > **Hotkeys**.
-2. Scroll down to find the hotkeys for "Increment SHPRD95's Counter" and "Decrement SHPRD95's Counter".
+2. Scroll down to find the hotkeys for "Increment TarasAVG Counter" and "Decrement TarasAVG Counter".
 3. Assign desired key combinations for these actions.

 ### 6. Script Configuration